derekmumaw/obsidian/Morning Conference/Lymphoma/Primary CNS Lymphoma/ECRO PCNSL.md

 | Unconfirmed CR: | Any steroids, minor slit lamp finding, negative CSF, Minor MRI enhancement.                  |
 | PR:             | Slit lamp w decrease in vitreous cells/retinal infiltrate, LP+, ≥ 50% decreased enhancement. |
 | PD:             | New ocular dz, LP+, ≥ 25% increase in enhancement or new lesion/site.                        |

+# Treatment
+## RT
+[[RTOG 8315 (WBRT 60Gy alone)]]: Historical.
+Pt's did very poorly without chemo.
+Failures 90% in-field even with 60 Gy.

+==RTOG 8806==: PII.
+54pts.
+Cphose, dox, vinc, dexameth.
+IT MTX if CSF+.
+41.4/1.8.
+Slightly better OS compared to 8315.

+[[G-PCNSL-SG-1 (chemo ± WBRT)]]: Chemo alone has worse 2y-PFS by about 15%.
+Non-inferiority trial.

+[[RTOG 9310 (MPV + WBRT 45 + MPV)]]: Now with 5-7 cycles of MTX/Procarbazine/Vincristine before RT and 2 cycles of AraC after.
+60% CR after 5 cycles, 80% after 7.
+Much better control rates, but Toxicity was pretty severe and much worse for >60y.

+[[MSK (R-MPV + WBRT 23.6 + Ara-C)]]: Like 9310, but they added rituximab and then, if they had a complete response, they reduced the WBRT dose to 23.4/13.